 Administrators and Permissions

-The Staff Management menu contains three sections; Administrator Users, Administrator Roles and Two Factor Authentication.
+The Staff Management menu contains three sections; Administrator Users, Administrator Roles, and Two Factor Authentication.
 These allow for control over access to the WHMCS admin area.
-New staff members are created on the Administrator Users page, their permissions are controlled on the Administrator Roles page, and login security can be enhanced by configuring Two Factor Authentication.
+You can create new staff members on the Administrator Users page, set their permissions on the Administrator Roles page, and enhance login security by configuring Two Factor Authentication.

 Admin Usernames should take the following format: